Big Brothers Big Sisters Employee Mentors

 Ronald McDonald House

-Throughout the year, Rays employees visit the Ronald McDonald House in St. Petersburg to provide the families of patients at Johns Hopkins All Children's Hospital a home cooked meal.
+Throughout the year, Rays employees visit the Ronald McDonald House in St. Petersburg to provide the families of patients at local children’s hospitals a home cooked meal.
 Rays employees purchase the food, then cook and serve the meal while socializing with the families.

 - Breaking Barriers - "Breaking Barriers: In Sports, In Life" is a baseball themed program that gives kids strategies to overcome obstacles in their lives.
 The curriculum is based on the values demonstrated by Jackie Robinson.
 The Breaking Barriers Essay Contest, which encourages children to write about barriers they have faced or are still facing in their lives and how they used the values exemplified by Jackie Robinson to deal with those barriers.
 Each year, Major League Baseball designates April 15 as Jackie Robinson Day, celebrating and paying homage to the Hall of Famer who broke baseball's color barrier in 1947.

 - Childhood Cancer Awareness Day - Major League Baseball dedicates a special Childhood Cancer Awareness Day at all ballparks each September as part of Childhood Cancer Awareness Month.
 In partnership with Stand Up To Cancer (SU2C), Major League Baseball and its Clubs raise awareness for the fight against childhood cancer by having all Major League players, coaches, umpires and grounds crew members wear gold ribbon decals and wristbands.
 Through this effort, the Tampa Bay Rays partner with local hospitals and organizations focused on pediatric cancer to raise awareness for the fight against childhood cancer.